 Choosing an Attorney

-When selecting an attorney, we recommend considering individuals who are familiar with the business’s financial and operational aspects.
-It’s also wise to appoint a replacement attorney in case the primary attorney is unable to act.
+When selecting an attorney, consider individuals who are familiar with the business’s financial and operational aspects — perhaps a trusted business partner, a senior employee, a family member with business experience, or your accountant.
+It’s also strongly advisable to appoint a replacement attorney in case the primary attorney is unable or unwilling to act when needed.
+Without a replacement, you could find yourself back at square one if your chosen attorney cannot serve.

 Responsibilities of the Attorney